Shramkoweb/Portfolio/_posts/difference-between-absolute-and-relative-url.md

 ---
+title: "Absolute vs Relative URL: Which One Should You Use"
-title: Difference between absolute and relative URL in HTML
+heading: Difference between absolute and relative URL in HTML
 description: Everything you need to know about link addresses.
 Absolute link vs relative
 createDate: 2022-10-21T21:57:25.439Z
 updateData: 2022-10-21T21:57:25.439Z